phuvinh2211/developer-review/readme.md

 ## How to run

+Add Bearer Token of your Twitter API Developer at .env File

 Build the docker image and start server:

 ```
 docker build -t cubicasa-developer-test .
 docker-compose up web
 ```

+Type your Twitter ID and click "Get Tweets" button.